ansible-collections/community.vmware/README.md

 Refer [testing](testing.md) for more information.

+### Updating documentation

+`ansible-playbook tools/update_documentation.yml`

 ## Publishing New Version

 Prepare the release:
-- Refresh the README.md: `tox -e add_docs`
-- Refresh the changelog: `tox -e antsibull-changelog -- release --verbose --version 1.2.0`
-- Clean up the changelog fragments.
+- Make sure your fork is up to date; assuming your (local) repository has set `origin` to your GitHub fork and this repository is added as `upstream`: `git checkout main && git pull && git fetch upstream && git merge upstream/main`.
+- Run `ansible-playbook tools/prepare_release.yml`.
+The playbook tries to generate the next minor release automatically, but you can also set the version explicitly with `--extra-vars "version=$VERSION"`.
+You *will* have to set the version explicitly when publishing a new major release.
-- Commit everything and push a PR for review
+- Push the created release branch `prepare_$VERSION_release` to your GitHub repo and open a PR for review.

 Push the release:
-- Tag the release: `git tag -s 1.0.0`
+- Tag the release: `git tag -s $VERSION`
-- Push the tag: `git push origin 1.0.`
+- Push the tag: `git push origin $VERSION`

 ## Communication